ychen306/asplos-2020-28-ae/README.md

 clang++ which is significantly faster at compiling our generated vectorizer)
  - git
  - bash
+ - Intel [SDE](https://software.intel.com/content/www/us/en/develop/articles/intel-software-development-emulator.html) (This is only necessary if you want to reproduce the semantic extraction from intel's documentation).
  - python3
  - python3 libraries, all of which can be installed via pip.
    - ply